marijnh/Eloquent-JavaScript/11_async.md

 {{index "await keyword", "control flow"}}

-Inside an `async` function, the word `await` can be put in front of an expression (which should usually be a promise) to wait for that expression to resolve, and only then continue the execution of the function.
+Inside an `async` function, the word `await` can be put in front of an expression (which produces a promise) to wait for that promise to resolve, and only then continue the execution of the function.

 So such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
 Instead, it can be _frozen_ at any